Flederossi/fare/README.md

 > With that a dependency of the target build was created for the target run.

 ### Run Targets
-> Run the first target with:
+> Run the first target found in 'Faregets' with:
 > ```
 > fare
 > ```